-The mission of the Duke Children's Neuromuscular Clinic, under the co-direction of Edward C. Smith, MD and Richard Kravitz, MD, is to offer exceptional care to infants, children, adolescents and young adults with neuromuscular disorders by providing comprehensive specialty care to improve the quality of their lives through compassionate and innovative services for our patients and their families.
+The mission of the Duke Children's Neuromuscular Program, under the co-direction of Edward C. Smith, MD and Richard Kravitz, MD, is to offer exceptional care to infants, children, adolescents and young adults with neuromuscular disorders by providing comprehensive specialty care to improve the quality of their lives through compassionate and innovative services for our patients and their families.

 The primary goals of the clinic are to provide:

 - State-of-the-art diagnostic evaluations and therapy for patients with pediatric neuromuscular disorders in a timely manner.
 This may include specialized laboratory studies, electromyography and muscle biopsy.

 - Clinical counseling, anticipatory guidance, and up-to-date, accurate information relevant to the patient’s diagnosis.

 - Information regarding pertinent clinical trials and assistance with enrollment.

 - Timely referral to appropriate specialists and therapists.